jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2024-12-27-my-2024-year-in-review/index.md

 | Deadpool & Wolverine            | 10/10     |
 | The Wild Robot (with Anton)     | 10/10     |

 Agent Argylle - funny, ok, The beekeeper - classic Stathem movie, Dune 2 - absolutely amazing and epic, exactly what I'd love to see in the cinema, Kung Fu Panda 4 - nice, entertaining.
 Godzilla x Kong - i wasn't sure what I had just seen, what was that.
 Civil War sounded very promising as a title, but the delivery was absolutely underwhelming and the ending was terrible lol.
 The Fall Guy was some take on a rom com, ok-ish.
 Furiousa was rather ok.
 Deadpool pleasantly surprised me by a long shot.
 Very, very funny movie, pretty nice!
+And also The Wild Robot was a really nice movie!
+We now might buy the books, as apparently there's 3 of them, so that's nice!

 I did rewatch some TV series this year, which I hadn't rewatched in a while or in some cases ever.
 Better Call Saul, Breaking Bad, Game of Thrones, Gotham are some of those.